-There are two sites in two different countries which are part of this world heritage site.
+There are two sites in two different countries that are part of this world heritage site.
 Almadén, which is in Spain, and Idrija, which is in Slovenia.

 I visited the property in Spain and this post will deal with visiting the mine in Almadén.

 NOTE: There is no risk of mercury of poisoning when visiting this mine.
 Mercury in its liquid elemental form is very dangerous.
 However, you will not see any silverly liquid inside the mine.
 The Mercury is in the form of Cinnabar, which is a red mineral created when mercury bonds with sulfur to create Mercury Sulfide (HgS).
 The only place you will see liquid mercury is in the visitor center, behind glass.

 If you look at a map of the World Heritage Sites in Spain, Almadén sort of sits by itself, at least a 2-hour drive away from any other world heritage site.
 You could visit on a road trip from Madrid to Seville, but otherwise, you will probably have to make a special trip to visit.
 I drove out of my way to visit when going from Trujillo to Madrid.